 Although exposed radiators are almost the equivalent of a two-meter exhaust port on the Death Star – a small weak spot on an otherwise solid product – they are sufficiently strong to withstand pokes and have a rubber guard around them that allow you to prop up the Charge 3 vertically.

-As I already mentioned, the JBL Charge 3 is a big speaker and that physical size translates to big sound.
-These speakers can really crank and will have no problem filling a large room.
-Outside, they can project sound fairly far but they're best experienced within about 20 ft.
+As we already mentioned, the JBL Charge 3 is a big speaker and that physical size translates to big sound.
+These speakers can be really cranked up and will have no problem filling a large room.
+Outside, they can project sound fairly far but they're best experienced within about 20 feet.

-The Charge 3 offer some of the deepest and most powerful bass I've heard from a portable Bluetooth speaker.
+The Charge 3 offer some of the deepest and most powerful bass we've heard from a portable Bluetooth speaker.
 The bass response works best on a flat surface that can help resonate some of the sound, like a tabletop.
-You can prop the Charge 3 vertically but I found it negatively impacted sound so it's best kept in its horizontal orientation.
+You can prop the Charge 3 vertically but we found it negatively impacted sound so it's best kept in its horizontal orientation.

-I tried the Charge 3 with a variety of genres and came away impressed with just how well it handled everything I threw at it.
-The speaker played loudly without distortion and I was always impressed with the quality and quantity of bass offered by the speaker.
+We tried the Charge 3 with a variety of genres of music and came away impressed with just how well it handled everything we threw at it.
+The speaker played loudly without distortion and we were always impressed with the quality and quantity of bass offered by the speaker.

 The Charge 3 also features a built-in mic so you can use it as a speakerphone for conference calls.
-Overall, my friends and family found the mic quality clear and many didn't realize I was speaking to them through a speaker.
+Overall, friends and family found the mic quality clear and many didn't realize we were talking to them through a speaker.

 The JBL Charge 3 offers excellent sound for the price.
-The addition of waterproofing makes it a Bluetooth speaker you can take just about anywhere … as long as you don't mind lugging its extra weight around.
+The addition of waterproofing makes it a Bluetooth speaker you can take just about anywhere... provided you don't mind lugging its extra weight around.
 It's also nice knowing you can use the speaker as a powerbank for your phone to keep the tunes playing.

 The Charge 3 is a big speaker that'll weigh down your backpack.
 It being waterproof is nice, but it definitely comes at the cost of impacting high-frequency playback.
 And while its exposed woofers look cool, they may not survive a longer drop or a run-in with a sharp object poking around in your bag.

-As a package, the JBL Charge 3 offers a compelling set of features and excellent sound quality to boot.
-They'll punch well above their weight, playing loudly and distortion free.
-JBL Charge line of speakers has been on my shortlist of recommendations for a long time and the latest iteration maintains JBL's dominance in the portable Bluetooth speaker market.
+As a package, the JBL Charge 3 offers a compelling set of features and excellent sound quality to boot: it punches well above its weight, playing loudly and distortion-free.
+The JBL Charge line of speakers has been on my shortlist of recommendations for a long time, and the latest iteration maintains JBL's dominance in the portable Bluetooth speaker market.

-At $150 (£149.99, about AU$200), the Charge 3 is an excellent package for the money.
+At $150 (£149.99, about AU$200) at launch, the Charge 3 is an excellent package for the money.
 I actually prefer it to our Editor's Choice-winning UE Boom 2 for its slightly better sound and ability to charge my phone.
 Plus, considering that it's $50 cheaper than the UE Boom 2, the JBL Charge 3 is a no-brainer.